 Mindfully review your day.

 Jaime Heer, FNTP

-As your FNTP she'll work with you to help repair the root causes of your health concerns.
+As your FNTP she'll work with you to help address the root causes of your health concerns.
 Using a holistic approach, she'll determine an individualized whole foods diet & lifestyle protocol that will allow your body to activate it's innate healing abilities in order to achieve optimal health.
 Jaime would love to connect and help you to properly nourish your belly to fuel your life!